Hong Kong's famous Tiananmen Square 'Pillar of Shame' statue removed from university - KTVZ

 That fear of retribution is common among those who speak out against authorities in Hong Kong since Beijing imposed the National Security Law on the city in 2020, punishing offenses such as subversion and secession with sentences of up to life in prison.

-The Hong Kong University Council said in a statement the removal “was based on external legal advice and risk assessment for the best interest of the university.”
+The HKU Council said in a statement the removal “was based on external legal advice and risk assessment for the best interest of the university.”

 The sculpture, which stood in the Haking Wong Building of the university, was part of a series of works by Danish artist Jens Galschiøt created in 1997 — the year Hong Kong was returned to China after more than 150 years of British rule.
 The sculpture includes the inscription: “The old cannot kill the young forever,” and was built to serve “as a warning and a reminder to people of a shameful event which must never reoccur,” according to the description on Galschiøt’s website.